broadinstitute/depmap_omics/README.md

 _What is explained below comes from the notebook's documentations and might be better understood by reading them directly on the notebooks_

-### 1. Uploading and Preprocessing <a name="upload-preprocess"></a>
+### 1. Uploading and Preprocessing (internal only) <a name="upload-preprocess"></a>

-The first phase really is about getting samples generated at the broad and located into different places.
-Looking for duplicates and finding/adding the metadata we will need in order to have coherent and complete sample information. __For external users, this is not something you would need to run.
-Please skip directly to part2__.
+Currently, sequenced data for DepMap is generated by the Genomics Platform (GP) at the Broad who deposit them into several different Terra workspaces.
+Therefore, the first step of this pipeline is to look at these workspaces and

+- identify new samples by looking at the bam files one by one and comparing them with bams we have onboarded
+- remove duplicates and ones with broken file paths
+- onboard new version of an old cell line's bam if we find any

 **Remarks:**
-- in the initialization step, external users might want to remove any import related to `taiga` and `gsheet` to not cause any errors.
-- feel free to reuse `createDatasetWithNewCellLines`, `GetNewCellLinesFromWorkspaces` or any other function for your own needs.
+- Although the loading function is for internal use only, external users should feel free to modify and use `createDatasetWithNewCellLines`, `GetNewCellLinesFromWorkspaces` or any other function in `loading.py` for their own needs when loading samples into Terra workspaces.

 ### 2. Running Terra Pipelines <a name="running-terra-pipelines"></a>